daschaich/0p1_Supersymmetric_Quantum_Mechanics/README.md

 - Double Well
 - Anharmonic Oscillator

-The groud state energy calculation is performed by using the Variational Quantum Eigensolver [`(VQE)`](https://www.nature.com/articles/ncomms5213) algorithm implemented in [`QISKIT`](https://www.qiskit.org).
+The groud state energy is determined using the Variational Quantum Eigensolver [`(VQE)`](https://www.nature.com/articles/ncomms5213) algorithm implemented in [`QISKIT`](https://www.qiskit.org).
 For a comprehensive introduction to designing a VQE in QISKIT, please visit the IBM [`Variational Algorithm Design`](https://learning.quantum.ibm.com/course/variational-algorithm-design).